nemo369/covid-dashboard/README.md

 ● Each click on one of the tables rows will present a drill down into that specific country’s data in a designated table.
 ● All tables will allow sorting, paging (if needed)
-    * For any questions please email me at fs@workiz.com , or just reply all to this email.
-    * When done please create a github private repository and send an invite to saarubio and rakefetworkiz

-Good Luck!